-stewardship of resources to The Council produces Annual Accounts and an Annual Report.
+Reporting at least annually on performance, value for money and stewardship of resources to stakeholders in a timely and understandable way The Council produces Annual Accounts and an Annual Report.
 These supplement the range of information provided during the course of the year.
 Ensuring members and senior management own the results reported All reports are provide to full Council, to Cabinet and to the Audit Committee as appropriate.
 Ensuring robust arrangements for assessing the extent to which the principles contained in this Framework have been applied and publishing the results on this assessment, including an action plan for improvement and evidence to demonstrate good governance (the annual governance statement) The position will be reported to Audit Committee prior to the publication of the AGS.
 The report to Audit Committee is considered by Portfolio Members and by senior officers including Scrutiny, Governance, Performance, Finance and Internal Audit.
 Ensuring that this Framework is applied to jointly managed or shared service organisations as appropriate The Council's Performance Management Framework and governance principles are applied to all organisations with which the Council has a significant involvement or partnership working arrangements.
 Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other, similar organisations The Council follows best practice guidance which helps ensure that the format and information is readily comparable against that of other organisations.